-ASI’s Director of Engineering, Dr. Ahmed Khalil, Ph.D., P.E. will be speaking at the Earthquake Expo on Tuesday, February 8th at 12:30PM in Keynote Theatre 2.
-He will be presenting on how Engineering Simulations to Save Lives during disaster response.
+ASI’s Director of Engineering, Dr. Ahmed Khalil, Ph.D., P.E. will be presenting on how Engineering Simulations save lives during disaster response at the Earthquake Expo.
+He will be speaking on Tuesday, February 8th at 12:30PM in Keynote Theatre 2.

 Dr. Khalil is a professional engineer with more than 20 years of Structural Engineering experience in performing earthquake-resistant design, collapse analysis, blast analysis, structural vulnerability assessment based on advanced nonlinear dynamic analysis.
 In his capacity as director of Engineering at ASI, he has managed multi-disciplinary teams performing dozens of performance based design and collapse analyses for projects in USA, UK, KSA, UAE, Brazil, New Zealand, and Australia.